wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-safety.md

 To reduce the likelihood of injury, electrical shock, or death:

 - Do not remove the covers from the PCM.
 There is a danger of electric shock inside.
-To return the PCM and obtain a replacement, [contact Microsoft Support](https://msdn.microsoft.com/library/azure/dn757750.aspx).
+To return the PCM and obtain a replacement, [contact Microsoft <!-- deleted by customization Support](https://msdn.microsoft.com/zh-cn/library/azure/dn757750.aspx) --><!-- keep by customization: begin --> Support](https://msdn.microsoft.com/library/azure/dn757750.aspx) <!-- keep by customization: end -->.

 ![Notice Icon](./media/storsimple-safety/IC740881.png) **NOTICE:**